machinekoder/cpp-qt-live-coding/README.md

 Integrating QML live coding into your application significantly boosts your HMI developers productivity.
 Compared to stand-alone solutions, this approach enables integration of C++ QML components without deploying them first.

-Additionally, it enabled customization of the live coding environemnt, including pre-loading of resource intensive QML components.
+Additionally, it enables customization of the live coding environemnt, including pre-loading of resource intensive QML components.

+**See also**

+* [python-qt-live-coding](https://github.com/machinekoder/python-qt-live-coding): The Python version of this project.

 ## Install